rtuf/rtuf/README.md

 - 📫 How to reach me **futurepsd@gmail.com**

-- 📄 Know about my experiences [https://twizzy.xyz](https://twizzy.xyz)
+- 📄 Know about my experiences at [https://twizzy.xyz](https://twizzy.xyz)

 - ⚡ Fun fact **Other then coding, I am a Musician**